 With the growth of NEHA and the ever-increasing complexity of environmental health issues, the NEHA Board of Directors made a commitment to establish a Government Affairs program.
 The program provides a single organizational unit to identify and research issues.
 In close cooperation with NEHA’s board, the Government Affairs program serves as the mechanism for NEHA to take positions on policy and legislative issues.
 Furthermore, it establishes and maintains the critical relationships with federal agencies, other Non-Governmental Organizations (NGOs) and the many coalitions, initiatives and work groups that carry out this important work.

-Proposed Zika Legislation
+Action Alert: Proposed Zika Legislation

 Action Alert: Proposed Water Legislation